muhazizal/prompt-playground/README.md

 - Run a local API that captures per-run latency and token usage
 - Use a web UI to compare outputs across temperatures and samples, and save runs to Firestore
 - Explore multimodal capabilities: Image Vision, Image Generation, Speech → Text, and Text → Speech
+- Manage context and session memory with budget-aware trimming and overflow summarization
+- Stream results via SSE for chat and notes summarization, including usage and evaluation events
+- Harden the API with auth, validation, rate limiting, structured logging, and metrics

 ## Project Structure